bottlenoselabs/sokol-cs/README.md

 1. Download and install [.NET 5](https://dotnet.microsoft.com/download).
 2. Fork the repository using GitHub or clone the repository manually with submodules: `git clone --recurse-submodules git@github.com:lithiumtoast/sokol-cs.git`.
-3. Build the native library by running `./library.sh` on macOS or Linux and `.\library.sh` on Windows.
+3. Build the native library by running `bash ./library.sh`.
+(Windows requires Windows Subsystem for Linux with Ubuntu).
 3. Add the C# project `./src/cs/production/sokol-cs/sokol-cs.csproj` to your solution:
 ```xml
 <ItemGroup>